CCCofficial/Holo2/README.md

 **holoVideoReco.py** loads an mp4 videos, user selects frame, crops image, adjusts reconstruction Z, and saves raw and reco images

-**focusGabor.py** autofocus program that run a stack of images through a 0 and 90 deg Gabor Filter and select the image with the highest Gabor value (indicating best focus)

 **detect.py** reads a video frame-by-frame, detects objects and saves location, area, and aspect ratio to a file

 **HSV_colorSpace.py** examples of how represent and manipulate images as numpy arrays and explore HSV color space